-For cost reduction, NEPRA needs to ensure that generation plants are operational in compliance with their respective generation licenses.
+For costs reduction, NEPRA needs to ensure that generation plants are operational in compliance with their respective generation licenses.
 Proper check and balance processes must be in place (Haque, et al., 2020 and ADB, 2019b) which so far missing.

-Moreover, excess profitability of these IPPs (Figure 7) is due to their misreporting to NEPRA while seeking tariff or its adjustment at the time of commercial operations (Report on the Power Sector, 2020).
+Moreover, excess profitability of these IPPs (Fig. 7) is due to their misreporting to NEPRA while seeking tariff or its adjustment at the time of commercial operations (Report on the Power Sector, 2020).
 It is probably due to these factors there is always strong resistance by the IPPs for an independent audit.

-Absence of competitive bidding in the power procurement process and long-term contracts has brought structural rigidity and hindrances to the creation of a competitive market and competitive prices.
-These unplanned contracts have forced consumers to pay an uncompetitive price for electricity.
+Absence of competitive bidding in the power procurement process and long term contracts has brought structural rigidity and hindrances to the creation of competitive market and competitive prices.
+These unplanned contracts have forced consumers to pay an un-competitive price for the electricity.